Loading...

 Add Protein

-Incorporate a source of protein such as Greek yogurt, cottage cheese, or a handful of nuts, as these can help slow down the absorption of carbohydrates.
+Include a source of protein like Greek yogurt or a handful of nuts (such as almonds or walnuts) to your meal.
+Protein can help slow down the absorption of carbohydrates.

 Include Healthy Fats